Ghébrē-Michael: Life

-He first met de Jacobis during that pilgrimage in September 1843 and the bishop advised him to return home via a different route since de Jacobis believed that his research would cause him to make enemies.
-The delegation returned to the Red Sea port of Massawa and he himself returned sometime later on his own as de Jacobis advised.
-The two would meet on a regular basis for the next six months and the two together visited monasteries before de Jacobis himself received him into Catholicism in February 1844; this led to six other Coptic monks asking for admission too after having seen his example.
+Ghébrē-Michael first met de Jacobis during that pilgrimage in September 1843 and the bishop advised him to return home via a different route since de Jacobis believed that his research would cause him to make enemies.
+The delegation returned to the Red Sea port of Massawa and Ghébrē-Michael himself returned sometime later on his own as de Jacobis advised.
+The two would meet on a regular basis for the next six months and the two together visited monasteries before de Jacobis himself received him into the Catholic Church in February 1844; this led to six other Coptic monks asking for reception as well, after having seen his example.

 In 1850 he and de Jacobis were in conversation when the latter asked him if he desired becoming a priest.
 De Jacobis later ordained him to the priesthood on 1 January 1851.
-The new Orthodox bishop instigated persecution of Catholicism and at one stage - when he was set to enter the Congregation of the Mission as a postulant - he and de Jacobis were arrested with four others.
+The new Orthodox bishop in Ethiopia, meanwhile, instigated persecution of Catholicism and at one stage—when Ghébrē-Michael was set to enter the Congregation of the Mission as a postulant—he had him and de Jacobis arrested with four others.
 De Jacobis was kept hidden from the others while their captors hoped extreme isolation and torture would cause them to abandon Catholicism.
-But de Jacobis was later released and in late 1854 the Orthodox bishop failed through torture to get him and the others to apostatize.
-Tewodros II was crowned as the king in 1855 and the king also sought to torture him to get him to apostatize to no avail.
-To that end the emperor kept him in chains and would have him brought with him whenever and wherever he travelled.
-In May 1855 the British Consul visited the emperor and the latter decided to put the priest on trial in the consul's presence.
-But he refused to abandon his faith and the court deemed that he should be shot dead.
-But the consul asked for him to be spared and the emperor agreed which left the priest back in chains and moved from place to place as the emperor travelled.
+De Jacobis was later released and in late 1854 the Orthodox bishop failed through torture to get him and the others to apostatize.
+Tewodros II was crowned as the king in 1855 and also sought to torture Ghébrē-Michael to get him to apostatize to no avail.
+To that end, the emperor kept him in chains and would have him brought with him whenever and wherever he travelled.

+In May 1855 the British Consul visited the emperor and the latter decided to put Ghébrē-Michael on trial in the consul's presence.
+He refused to abandon his faith and the court deemed that he should be shot dead.
+But the consul asked for him to be spared and the emperor agreed, which left the priest back in chains and moved from place to place as the emperor traveled.

 He later died due to ill treatment on a road under a cedar tree.
 His remains were never found.

-De Jacobis later explained in a letter to the order's Superior-General Jean-Baptiste Etienne that Ghébrē-Michael could be considered a member in the order despite his having been a postulant; in his words "he belonged in his heart and in his spirit to the congregation".
+De Jacobis later explained in a letter to the Congregation's superior general Jean-Baptiste Etienne that Ghébrē-Michael could be considered a member in the order despite his having been a postulant; in his words, "he belonged in his heart and in his spirit to the congregation".